retroactiongames/metalmercs-wiki/docs/factions/orion-corporate.md

 Corporate commanders seek to understand the battlefield before committing to it.
 Reconnaissance networks, sensor arrays, battlefield simulations, and predictive analytics are employed extensively to identify weaknesses and exploit them with minimal losses.
 Corporate officers are trained to view unnecessary casualties as failures of planning rather than unavoidable costs of war.

 This philosophy has produced a military that excels at coordinated operations, long-range engagements, electronic warfare, and battlefield control.
-Orion formations are often capable of sharing targeting data, sensor information, and tactical updates across an entire combat theater, allowing units to react with remarkable speed and efficiency.
+Corporate formations are often capable of sharing targeting data, sensor information, and tactical updates across an entire combat theater, allowing units to react with remarkable speed and efficiency.

+The Corporate's decentralized political structure is also reflected in its military organization.
+Unlike most Great Houses, whose armed forces answer directly to a centralized authority, much of the Corporate's military strength remains distributed among planetary governments, regional magistrates, and local administrative authorities.
+While these forces are formally part of the larger Corporate military command, local leaders retain significant influence over their deployment and operations.
+As a result, assembling large expeditionary armies often requires the cooperation and approval of numerous political stakeholders.
+Supporters argue that this system prevents the concentration of military power in any single set of hands and encourages local accountability.
+Critics counter that it can slow mobilization efforts and complicate strategic decision-making during rapidly evolving crises.

 The Corporate's military strength is not without weaknesses.
 Corporate officers are frequently selected for their intelligence, education, and technical expertise, sometimes at the expense of intuition or battlefield aggression.
 Critics argue that Corporate commanders can become overly reliant upon planning and simulation, occasionally struggling when confronted with unpredictable opponents who refuse to behave as expected.